ajaxm/MultiVerse/README.md

 ## Minimum Viable Product

-MultiVerse is a web application for collaborative poetry writing built using Ruby on Rails and React.js.
+MultiVerse is a web application for collaborative poetry writing (based on the "Exquisite Corpse" method) built using
+Ruby on Rails and React.js.

 MultiVerse allows users to: